-Since B2B transactions are now more likely to take place online, the big question is: How can B2B marketers unlock growth for their companies—aka, do it right?
+Since B2B transactions are now more likely to take place online, the big question is: How can B2B marketers unlock global growth for their companies—aka, do it right?

 Now that you know what B2B marketing looks like in the age of technology, let’s talk about the most effective ways to develop and implement a B2B marketing effort in today’s marketplace.